rogin/Snippets/Connect/Mirth.md

 _pacmano_
 That fixed it.
 No code changes on my side needed.

+## Sending Mirth alerts to various apps

+_Mirth Dev_
+Hi All, just wanted to check did anyone try to integrate Mirth with MS team and send Mirth alerts to teams channel?
+Any reference link would be really useful.

+_joshm_
+Official [MS link](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet) is probably a good place to start. just set your alerts to route to a channel instead of email.
+Then from your channel, do whatever you want.
+I have integration with slack today. you create an “app” in your slack web portal, then you can get webook URLs

+_pacmano_
+it’s a basic https post w/JSON after you create the endpoint. its a couple of minutes of work to do that post and create the endpoint. as for handling a reply, that’s different.

+_Mirth Dev_
+I found that MS Teams groups(channel) also provide email address.
+We can directly configure the Mirth alerts on this email, and it will be send out to that Channel.

 ## What is the indication when red numbers display in the Dashboard's Connection column?

 That you're using all of the Max Connections defined in your TCP Listener.

 ## Properly use destinationSet filtering

-This design can handle being fed a junk input message so that the junk message doesn't get sent to all destinations.
+This design can handle being fed a junk input message so that the junk message isn't sent to all destinations.
 It also ERRORs properly so investigations can occur.

 ### Example 1